 During the US roadtrip portion of our year of travel, we visited three national battlefields: Yorktown, Gettysburg, and Battle of the Little Bighorn.
 And even though we are now in Europe, we’re not done visiting American battlefields, for America’s greatest battle (arguably) occurred not on US soil but in France.
-I am of course talking about D-Day, which occurred on the Normandy coast, 80 miles from Mont St Michel.
+I am of course talking about D-Day, which occurred on the Normandy coast, 80 miles from Mont Saint-Michel.

 The D-Day battlefields consist of five beaches (Sword, Juno, Gold, Omaha, and Utah) along approximately 50 miles of Normandy coast.
-These beaches were taken by allied forces during WWII, in what was and still is the largest naval invasion in history.
-The allied victory here opened up the long awaited European western front, which led to the liberation of France, Belgium, the Netherlands, and the eventual end of the European theater of the WWII.
+These beaches were taken by allied forces during WWII, in what still is the largest naval invasion in history.
+The allied victory here opened up the long awaited European western front, which led to the liberation of France, Belgium, the Netherlands, and the eventual end of the European theater of WWII.

 To get to Normandy, we took the bus to Caen, the largest city in the area.
 Unfortunately, Caen was almost completely destroyed in WWII, resulting in a new and rebuilt city that doesn’t have much to see or do.

 Because there isn’t much in Caen, we stayed in Bayeux, a smaller town between Caen and the Normandy coast.
 Bayeux, home of the Bayeux Tapestry, was the first French town liberated in WWII and was one of the only Normandy towns spared during the war.
 It was spared because the Germans were more focused on defending Caen, a fact that French citizens convinced the allies of only a day before the city was set to be invaded.